Kenneth Rayment

 Kenneth Gordon Rayment, DFC (11 March 1921 – 15 March 1958) was a British pilot and decorated Second World War flying ace.
-On 6 February 1958, he was the co-pilot of BEA flight 609 that was to carry the Manchester United football team and journalists from West Germany to England but which crashed on take-off; this became known as the Munich air disaster.
-Rayment survived the crash but died five weeks later of his injuries.
+On 6 February 1958, he was the co-pilot of BEA flight 609 that was to carry the Manchester United football team and journalists from West Germany to England but which crashed on take-off.
+This became known as the Munich air disaster.
+Rayment survived the crash, but died five weeks later of his injuries.

 Early life and education

 Rayment was born on 11 March 1921 in Wanstead, Essex, England.
 He was brought up in Woodford Green.
 In 1937, after leaving school, he joined the Merchant Navy.
 He served as a deck officer on a route between England and Argentina.

 RAF service

 On 15 October 1940, Rayment joined the ranks of the Royal Air Force Volunteer Reserve (RAFVR).
 In March 1941, he started his pilot training with 17 Elementary Flying Training School.
 He was then promoted to sergeant and sent to Canada to continue his training at 37 Service Flying Training School.

 On 1 September 1941, Rayment was commissioned into the RAFVR as a pilot officer (on probation).
 After spending three months at 56 Operational Training Unit based at RAF Sutton Bridge, in December 1941 he was assigned to No. 153 Squadron RAF.
 After a few days, he was sent to 62 Operational Training Unit to train as a night fighter pilot.
 He rejoined No. 153 Squadron in February 1942, and flew Bristol Beaufighters.
 Between May and August 1942, he was once more training with 62 Operational Training Unit.
 He then rejoined No. 153 Squadron after leaving the OTU.
 His commission was confirmed on 1 September 1942.

 In December 1942, Rayment was posted to North Africa with his squadron.
 He was promoted to war substantive flying officer in May 1943.
 On 2 June 1943, it was announced that he had been mentioned in despatches.
 On 27 July 1943, he was awarded the Distinguished Flying Cross (DFC).
 Between July and September 1943, having left No. 153 Squadron, he was stationed in Reghaïa, Algeria.

 In September 1943, Rayment returned to England from North Africa.
 He was promoted to flight lieutenant (war substantive) on 1 September 1943.
-From September 1943 to April 1944, he was an instructor with 51 Operational Training Unit based at RAF Cranfield.
+From September 1943 to April 1944, he was an instructor with 51 Operational Training Unit, based at RAF Cranfield.
 He then joined No. 264 Squadron RAF, a squadron flying De Havilland Mosquitos.
 He was posted to France with his squadron in August 1944.
-His last operational flight in a Mosquito occurred on 20 September 1944, but he remained in France until November 1944.
+His last operational flight in a Mosquito occurred on 20 September 1944.
+He remained in France until November 1944.
 He was then seconded to the British Overseas Airways Corporation (BOAC), and flew Lockheed Model 18 Lodestars until the end of the war in 1945.

-By the end of the Second World War, Rayment had become a flying ace; he had shot down five German fighters, one Italian plane, and a V-1 flying bomb.
+By the end of the Second World War, Rayment had become a flying ace.
+He had shot down five German fighters, one Italian plane, and a V-1 flying bomb.